decaporg/decap-cms/website/content/docs/widgets/datetime.md

 label: "DateTime"
 ---

 The datetime widget translates a datetime picker to a datetime string.
-For saving the date only, use the date widget.

 - **Name:** `datetime`
 - **UI:** datetime picker